Candidates Tournament 2022: Disqualification of Karjakin

-Following the February 2022 Russian invasion of Ukraine, Sergey Karjakin made numerous public statements praising the invasion, and shared Russian-government statements about the military action, which many commentators viewed as propaganda.
+Following the Russian invasion of Ukraine, Sergey Karjakin made numerous public statements praising the invasion, and shared Russian-government statements about the military action, which many commentators viewed as propaganda.
 In March 2022, the FIDE Ethics and Disciplinary Commission ruled that Karjakin had breached the FIDE Code of Ethics with his statements, so banned him from playing FIDE-related tournaments for a period of six months, including the 2022 Candidates Tournament.

-Karjakin had 21 days to appeal, though was unrepentant and said he did not see any point in doing so.
+Karjakin had 21 days to appeal, though he was unrepentant and said he did not see any point in doing so.
 Nevertheless, the Chess Federation of Russia filed an appeal on his behalf.
 On May 6, FIDE's Appeal Chamber upheld the decision.
 Karjakin had the option of a further appeal to the Court of Arbitration for Sport, but none was submitted before the Candidates Tournament started.

 Qualification of Ding Liren

 Originally, no player would have qualified solely by their rating.
 However, following the ban of Karjakin, the rules stated the replacement would be the highest rated player who had not already qualified, based on the May 2022 rating list, with a requirement of having played at least 30 officially rated games between June 2021 and May 2022.

 In the April 2022 rating list, the highest rated player (who was not world champion or already qualified) was Ding Liren with a rating of 2799.
-However Ding had only played 4 of the required 30 rated games due to his inability to travel to tournaments outside China during the COVID-19 pandemic.
+However, Ding had only played 4 of the required 30 rated games due to his inability to travel to tournaments outside China during the COVID-19 pandemic.
 Ding therefore needed to play at least 26 rated games in March and April, which would be incorporated into the May 2022 rating list.
 He also needed to maintain his rating lead over the next highest non-qualifier – several other players could potentially have overtaken him, including Shakhriyar Mamedyarov and Levon Aronian.
 The Chinese Chess Association organized three different rated events at short notice, each involving Ding, thereby allowing him to meet the minimum games requirement.
 A strong performance in those events meant he also increased his rating, moving up to #2 in the rating list.
 Once Karjakin's appeal was denied, Ding officially qualified for the Candidates Tournament.